 Note that this isn’t a “commando style” touring plan or strategy guide for racing from attraction to attraction to do as many as possible at the expense of everything else.
 Getting a lot done is important, but this itinerary balances quantity with quality.
 Efficiency is important, but Disneyland Paris is the most ornate and detailed Disneyland-style park in the world, and it is imperative that you stop and smell the proverbial roses if you really want to really appreciate all this Disney park has to offer.

-There are a few assumptions with this guide, such as you visiting on a moderately crowded day, reasonable use of FastPass (get them whenever you can, not just when mentioned in the plan), and arriving at park opening and staying to close.
-Quite honestly, touring Disneyland Paris efficiently is really simple because this is one of the few parks where virtually every popular attraction has FastPass, and it’s pretty easy to get a FastPass for each of these attractions in a single day.
-Also note that this Disneyland Paris 1-day plan does not specifically list every attraction you should and shouldn’t do, so if you want a specific overview of those, read our Disneyland Paris Attraction Ratings & Ride Guide post.
+There are a few assumptions with this guide, such as you visiting on a moderately crowded day, reasonable use of Standby Pass (get them whenever you can, not just when mentioned in the plan), and arriving at park opening and staying to close.
+Touring Disneyland Paris efficiently is really simple because this is one of the few parks where most popular attractions use Standby Pass or Disney Premier Access.
+We do not recommend purchasing the latter unless you’re visiting on a very busy day–Standby Pass should be sufficient.

 Let’s take a look at how you should approach this ideal day…

 Rise and Shine – I am a big proponent of staying on-site for a first-visit to any of the Disney resorts, and Paris is no different.
 My recommendation here is staying at Sequoia Lodge, but if you have the funds, Disneyland Hotel can’t be beat (I assume) with its views overlooking the park.